ow2-chameleon/everest/src/site/markdown/hello-everest.md

 ### Relation between 2 resources

 In our example, each device will be located in one zone.
-And, in each zone, we could have several devices.
+And, in a zone, we could have several devices.
 This fact will be represented by **relations**.

 #### Relation device --> zone.